coder/websocket/README.md

 in an event driven style for performance.
 See the author's [blog post](https://medium.freecodecamp.org/million-websockets-and-go-cc58418460bb).

 However when writing idiomatic Go, nhooyr.io/websocket will be faster and easier to use.

+## Ping/Pong

+Some WebSocket libraries and WebSocket applications implement pings and pongs.
+Is this necessary?

+The WebSocket protocol (layer 7) is built on top of the HTTP protocol (layer 7), which is built on top of the TCP protocol (layer 4).
+TCP has a feature called [keepalive](https://tldp.org/HOWTO/TCP-Keepalive-HOWTO/overview.html), which, as its name suggests, keeps long connections alive. keepalive is automatically enabled in the Golang standard standard library, so any HTTP server that you create with Golang should inherit it.
+By default, it [sends probes every 15 seconds and has a timeout of 3 minutes](https://golang.org/pkg/net/#Dialer).

+WebSocket applications almost always need to detect when an end-user's internet has died, so that they can properly disconnect the user and clean up the relevant data structures.
+Using TCP keepalives for this purpose should be sufficient - meaning that we don't need to write any additional code.

+Some Golang authors, such as the creators of the [melody WebSocket framework](https://github.com/olahol/melody), have implemented WebSocket-level ping/pong code inside their frameworks as an extra failsafe in case that TCP keepalives aren't working.
+Additionally, [some people claim](https://github.com/nhooyr/websocket/issues/265#issuecomment-734095675) that TCP keepalives don't work well when going through proxy servers, which would seem to justify this extra code.

+However, reliable data for TCP keepalives not working properly is scant.
+After [careful consideration](https://github.com/nhooyr/websocket/issues/1), this library does not include automatic ping/pong code like the melody WebSocket framework does.
+Until more evidence is gathered either way, the authors of this library do not recommend putting pong/pong code in your application.
+However, we always welcome [more discussion on the topic](https://github.com/nhooyr/websocket/issues/1).